nielsberglund/nielsblogsource/content/posts/2020-12-29-bring-your-own-r--python-runtimes-to-sql-server-extensibility-framework.md

 We looked at using a later version of Python, (3.7.9), than the Python version included in SQL Server Machine Learning Services.
 To use another version, after we have installed the version in question we:

+* ensure that the Python version you want to is on the `PATH` on the SQL Server box.
 * download the Python language extension.
 * create a system environment variable `PYTHONHOME` pointing to the install directory of the version.
+Not necessary unless you want to create external libraries for your language.
-* assign read and write permissions for the SQL Server instance-specific *Launchpad* service, and the `ALL APPLICATION PACKAGES` group.
+* assign read and write permissions to the SQL Server instance-specific *Launchpad* service, and the `ALL APPLICATION PACKAGES` group.
 * create an external language using the `CREATE EXTERNAL LANGUAGE` syntax, with a unique name, (we cannot name it Python/R).

 When we've done the above, we can execute using `sp_execute_external_script`.